 Alternatively, facilities may schedule our photographer for 1 or 2 hours coinciding with a family party.
 In this case, families sign up at the event to get their pictures taken, and Brad may spend a shorter amount of time with each family.
 Hi-res images will then be provided to the facility contact for distribution to individual families.

-Use our booking tool below, or contact Eric Kolb at email@example.com for custom quotes or more information.
+Contact Eric Kolb at email@example.com for custom quotes or more information.

 Louis and Lorene Miller celebrating their 60th wedding anniversary, posing with their five children. (photo by Brad Newton)